scipy/scipy/doc/source/tutorial/optimize.rst

 All methods ``Newton-CG``, ``trust-ncg`` and ``trust-krylov`` are suitable for dealing with large-scale problems (problems with thousands of variables).
-That is because the conjugate gradient algorithm approximatelly solve the trust-region subproblem (or invert the Hessian) by iterations without the explicit Hessian factorization.
+That is because the conjugate gradient algorithm approximately solve the trust-region subproblem (or invert the Hessian) by iterations without the explicit Hessian factorization.
 Since only the product of the Hessian with an arbitrary vector is needed, the algorithm is specially suited for dealing with sparse Hessians, allowing low storage requirements and significant time savings for